arbaz93/Imageer-backend/README.md

 ### 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [APACHE 2.0](LICENSE).